Stranger Danger: How to Talk About Online Predators With Your Kids

 It can be hard to acknowledge the reality of online predators — and even harder to accept that your own child might be at risk.
 But avoiding the topic prevents kids from learning what they need to know to be prepared in case it happens.
 No matter how young your child is, it’s crucial to have ongoing conversations about their devices, how they use them, who they’re talking to, and the things they see online.
 Make check-ins commonplace so that they become a part of your family’s day-to-day life.
 These can become regular opportunities for your child to tell you if something is wrong.

 Once you and your child have talked over the basics, you can start explaining how predators operate.
+Talk to them about online child exploitation and other means a predator might use.
 Some want to receive explicit photos from kids — others want to send them.
 Some initiate relationships with innocent-sounding questions, taking their time to create a seemingly harmless bond.
 Some warn kids to watch out for “bad people” online before doing terrible things themselves.
 Some offer to guide their victims through difficult times and use that foundation of trust to manipulate them into incredibly abusive relationships.

 Unfortunately, there is no shortage of horrible ways that predators can interact with kids, but giving them age-appropriate ideas of what methods predators use will help them recognize potentially abusive relationships as they develop.

 Children are minors — legally, intellectually, emotionally, and physically — and can’t give consent to any sort of relationship with an adult.
 The worst predators are masters of manipulation, and they’re always the ones who are in control, no matter how the relationship is framed.
 Your child shouldn't be ashamed of what they experience because of a predator.
 Even if a child initiates a conversation with an adult, they’re not at fault for where the conversation goes.
 Let them know that if an adult is communicating with them online — no matter what is being discussed — they are not responsible for what happens.